jackjohn7/cyber-whale/chat_timing/README.md

 allow the user to tweak these values on the fly while remaining in the comfort of their terminal.
 This could be done with relative ease using Tauri.
 Enabled with `--tui` flag.
+- [ ] Modes that would allow a user to get delays from other types of sources (not TCP).
+- [ ] Allow the ingestion of predefined delay-data in the format JSON or stringified array for analysis.